tendermint/tendermint/docs/architecture/adr-009-ABCI-design.md

 ## Changelog

-07-06-2018: Minor updates based on discussion with Jae
+07-06-2018: Some updates based on discussion with Jae
 07-06-2018: Initial draft to match what was released in ABCI v0.11

 ## Context